 A standard froth flotation process will be utilized to produce technical grade and chemical grade lithium concentrates and a tantalum concentrate.
 The mineral process plant will consist of crushing, beneficiation, and dewatering areas.

 The beneficiation process includes crushing, grinding, magnetic separation and flotation.
 The crushing circuit will consist of a jaw crusher and two (secondary and tertiary) cone crushers, and screens.
-The crushed ore will have a P80 of 13 mm and will be stockpiled in a 9,200-tonne capacity dome; this is sufficient for approximately two days of mill operation.
-The grinding circuit will consist of a ball mill operating in a closed circuit and a two-stage cyclone cluster.
+The crushed ore will have a P80 of 13 mm and will be stockpiled in a 24-hour live capacity dome.
+The grinding circuit will consist of a ball mill operating in a closed circuit with a set of cyclones.
 The tantalum will first be recovered at a grade of 2.0% Ta2O5 by high intensity magnetic separation then upgraded further to 20.0% Ta2O5 by gravity separation.
 Tantalum concentrate will be thickened, filtered, dried to 1% moisture, and bagged for shipment.
-The lithium flotation circuit will include removal of slimes (particles less than 20 um) after magnetic separation followed by mica flotation, scrubbing, and spodumene flotation to the required grade.
-The lithium flotation circuit will remove slimes, separate mica, and purify the lithium to the required grade.
-The spodumene concentrate will then be thickened, vacuum filtered, dried to 1% moisture, and stored in a dome with a capacity of 24 hours and then be transported by trucks and trains to the port.
+The lithium flotation circuit will include removal of slimes (particles less than 20 um) after magnetic separation followed by mica flotation, scrubbing, and spodumene flotation to the required grades.
+The spodumene concentrate will then be thickened, pressure filtered with a 5% moisture content, and stored in a dome with a capacity of 24 hours and then be transported by trucks and trains to the port.
 The flotation tailings will be thickened, vacuum filtered to 15% moisture or less, and trucked to the waste rock / tailings piles where it will be dry stacked.